lewonade/mediashare-channelpoints/README.md

-5. Open the Code in Visual Studio and follow the instructions.
+5. Open the Code in Visual Studio and follow the instructions in the comments.

 6. Start the development server: